 THIS IS A FREE EVENT BUT RESERVATIONS ARE SUGGESTED: CALL (858) 454-5872.

 The Athenaeum Music & Arts Library is pleased to host walking tours of the Murals of La Jolla.
 Tours start at the Athenaeum the last Wednesday of every month.
-Join fellow art enthusiasts and learn more about the artists and their artworks created specifically for Murals of La Jolla during a guided walking tour led by project curator Lynda Forsha.
+Join fellow art enthusiasts and learn more about the artists and their artworks created specifically for Murals of La Jolla during a guided walking tour led by Murals of La Jolla Executive Director Lynda Forsha.
 During the tour you will learn more about each artist and the type of work they make beyond the Murals of La Jolla Project.
 Each mural has its own story and by the end of the tour you will know more about the inspiration and concept behind each image.

-Sixteen murals are currently on view, and each tour features more than half of these.
+Fifteen murals are currently on view, and each tour features more than half of these.
 The route changes each time to accommodate new murals and is approximately 90 minutes.
 It is a gentle walk around the village but we ask participants to please wear comfortable shoes.
 We will end the tour at the Athenaeum.
 Participants in the tour are responsible for their own safety.

 Murals of La Jolla, founded by the La Jolla Community Foundation, is a project of the Athenaeum.
 Murals of La Jolla demonstrates that commissioning artists to create works for public spaces brings energy and vitality to a community.
 The goal of the mural project is to enhance the civic character of the community by commissioning public art projects on private property throughout La Jolla.
 Murals of La Jolla Art Advisory Committee is composed of the heads of the major visual arts organizations who commission artists to propose the intervention of an image on specific walls on privately owned buildings.
 The first two artworks by Roy McMakin and Kim MacConnel were painted directly on their sites.
 Subsequent artworks have been printed on vinyl and installed on billboard-like structures.
 Each work is on view for a minimum of two years and has been generously funded by private donations.